 The AI4EIC paper summarizing the different activities and R&D projects, with an overview of the goals, approaches and strategies regarding AI/ML in the EIC community, can be found here.

 Artificial Intelligence contributes to all phases of the Electron Ion Collider starting from the Design and R&D. The optimization of such large scale experiment is a complex problem characterized by multiple parameters and objectives like detector performance and costs.
 AI will provide insight on hidden correlations among the design parameters and will identify optimal tradeoff solutions in a multidimensional space of the objectives.
 The AI-supported Optimization of the Accelerator and Detector Design needs reliable Simulations followed by Reconstruction and Analysis, all areas covered in the AI4EIC workshop.
 Another important activity in EIC is Streaming Readout, aiming at a continuous readout of all detector signals without requiring a "trigger", with data selection realized in software, furthering the convergence of online and offline analyses and allowing for faster data quality monitoring, calibration and alignments.
 EIC will be one of the first automated experiments where AI will be largely applied for Accelerator and Detector control.
 EIC will be operating in 2030's, and by then AI may also leverage on technologies that are currently Computing Frontiers.

 The EIC detector can be one for the first large-scale detector to be designed with the assistance of AI.
 Within the AI4EIC WG we are developing tools to facilitate the interactive "navigation" of the Pareto solutions for the EIC design

-The 2nd workshop is hosted by William & Mary on October 2022.
+The second AI4EIC workshop has been hosted by William & Mary on October 2022.

 A full list of past and future events can be found at https://eic.ai/events